elchininet/ColorTranslator/README.md

 ###### CMYKObject

-This type is returned by the `CMYKObject` property, and the `toCMYK` method.
+This type is returned by the `CMYKObject` property, and the `toCMYKObject` and `toCMYKAObject` methods.

 ```typescript
 interface CMYKObject {